 Suzie is a single parent working at a supermarket.
 Her work hours vary from 15 to 45 hours per fortnight.
 Suzie should declare the highest number of hours she expects to work within a fortnight over a 3 month period.
 In Suzie’s case this would be 45 hours per fortnight.

-This would entitle Suzie to 72 hours of subsidised child care per fortnight.
+This means Suzie can access 72 hours of subsidised child care per fortnight.

 Example of including travel time in your hours of recognised activity

 Peter’s work is a 30 minute drive from his child care service.
-The time it takes him to get to work and back to the child care service is considered reasonable travel time.
-His child is not in his care during this time, so Peter can add a total of one hour to his recognised activity level.
+The time it takes him to get to work and back to the child care service is reasonable travel time.
+His child isn't in his care during this time, so Peter can add 1 hour to his activity level.